TPZJJ612/CS598_Query_Correction/README.md

 Parameters you need:

-key: the subscription key
+* key: the subscription key

-query: the query you want to correct
+* query: the query you want to correct

-k: how many corrections you want
+* k: how many corrections you want

 Example uses:

+    python  //opens python interpreter
     > key = 'ABCVJFIJDFOAJDF'
     > query = 'goverment home page of illinoisstate'
     > k = 7